seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 getActiveGroupCount()
 ~~~~~~~~~~~~~~~~~~~~~~~

 Gets the number of active groups.
-An active group is defined as all the devices that belongs to a group are active.
+An active group is defined as a group that all the speakers that belongs to a group are active.
 If even one of the speakers in the same group is inactive, then the group is inactive.

 **Signature:**
 	``- (NSInteger) getActiveGroupCount;``